sne-syn/basic-blog/src/markdown-pages/what-is-dom.md

 # What Is the DOM?

-DOM consist of valid HTML without pseudoelements.
+DOM consists of valid HTML without pseudoelements.

 on the top there is WINDOW.
 Which luego has document object with multiple properties and methods.